daviddwlee84/DeepLearningPractice/Notes/Mechanism/LSTM.md

 > Add $i_t \times \tilde{C_t}$.
 This is the new candidate value scaled by how much we decided to update each state value.

 ### Final.
 Ouput Gate

+> controls what parts of cell are output to hidden state

 Decide what we're going to output.